Annual Meeting

 Essay Criteria

-The essay should be 5,000–8,500 words, inclusive of footnotes.
-The essays will be judged on significance of research and clarity of communication.
+The essay should be 5,000-8,500 words, inclusive of footnotes.
+The essays will be judged on quality and significance of research, and clarity of communication.
 All essays will receive constructive written feedback from the judges.
-The essay topic or an aspect of it should be presented at the conference as either a general paper or a hui/talanoa.
+The essay topic or an aspect of it should be presented at the conference as either a general paper or a hui–talanoa.
+Work that has already been published or accepted for publication should not be submitted (this does not include thesis publication in institutional depositories).

 Essay Submission